ThynStyx/vzome-sharing/_posts/2022-01-25-Keplers-Kosmos-Revisited-Hull-Coloured-14-27-22.md

 ---
-title: The Platonic Solids
+title: Plato's Solids
 image: https://ThynStyx.github.io/vzome-sharing/2022/06/24/18-06-22-Platonics-hull/Platonics-hull.png
 layout: vzome
 description:
- How all the Platonic solids exist within the same 3D convex hull with all their nodes lying on the same spherical surface.
+ How all Plato's solids exist within the same 3D convex hull with all their nodes lying on the same spherical surface.
 ---
 {% comment %}
  - [***web page generated from this source***][post]